Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 That episode proved to be a preview in microcosm of the broader active measures the Russians launched against the West and which continue today.
 According to special counsel Robert Mueller's indictment of the Russians charged with social media agitation efforts during the 2016 cycle, Russian intelligence officers began reconnoitering the United States in the same year as the Ukraine revolution.

-Official denials by McFaul and other American officials about this kind of interference fall on deaf ears inside Moscow — especially with Putin.
+Official denials by McFaul and other American officials about this kind of interference fall on deaf ears inside Moscow — especially Putin's.

 "As he frequently asserts in both public and private, he believes there are plots and conspiracies by the United States and the West directed against him and against Russia," wrote Russia expert Fiona Hill in 2016.